 Don’t buy life insurance until you’ve taken the time to look around and compare policies.
 Premiums vary by as much as 50% from one company to the other: make sure you compare quotes online to find where your cheaper options are.
 Ensure that every quote you get is based on the knowledge of the existing medical conditions you have.

 If you are looking to purchase a life insurance policy and you are a smoker, try to quit.
-This is because most life insurance companies will not provide insurance to a smoker, as they are more at risk of getting lung cancer and other smoking-related conditions.
+This is because most life insurance companies will not provide insurance to a smoker, as they are more at risk to getting lung cancer and other smoking-related conditions.
 Companies that will provide insurance to a smoker will usually charge higher premium rates.

 Try to get life insurance through a financial adviser, instead of a broker.
 The brokers make commissions off of life insurance policies, while financial advisers charge flat fees.
 The adviser will be more helpful with finding the best policies for their customer’s needs, while the broker will want to suggest policies that will provide them a higher commission.
 This isn’t every broker, but it could be if no good relationship is formed with them and the customers.

 Don’t waste time with the “guaranteed issue” insurance policies if it is possible.
-These “guaranteed” policies are targeted at individuals with serious pre-existing health conditions who have no other choice.
+These “guaranteed” policies are targeted at the individuals with serious pre-existing health conditions whom have no other choice.
 Getting a guaranteed life insurance policy does not require you to get a medical exam.
 You will have to pay higher premiums though, and the coverage may only be available for limited amounts at face value.

-When you are looking into life insurance, always remember to research the quality of the company.
+When you are looking in to life insurance, always remember to research the quality of the company.
 There are rating agencies for rating insurance companies, so check them out to help you decide which company offers what you need yet has a solid financial background and has been able to meet all its financial obligations.

 If you want to have some control and decision-making power over the money you invest in your life insurance, consider a variable, universal life insurance policy.
 With these policies, you have the ability to invest part of your premium in the stock market.
 Depending on how wisely you invest this portion of your money, your death benefit can increase over time.
 You should have some knowledge of the stock market if purchasing this type of policy or enlist the aid of a financial professional.